A tutorial on learning from preferences and choices with Gaussian Processes: Ranked data for gaming platforms

 \section{Ranked data for gaming platforms}

 For label-preference, we consider the results of a survey among 91 Dutch students \citep{fok2012rank}.
 This survey considered the purchase of a new gaming platform and students were required to rank six options: the Xbox, PlayStation, GameCube, PlayStation Portable, Game Boy, and a regular PC.
 Additionally, we know (1) their age; (2) which of the 6 platforms the student owns; (3) the average number of hours that each student spends on gaming each week.
-As an example, the results of the survey for three students with age 33, 19 and 18 is shown in Table \ref{tab:game}.
+For example, Table \ref{tab:game} shows the results of the survey for three students with age 33, 19 and 18.

 { \rowcolors{2}{gray!25}{white} }

 Since these are ranked data, we can use Model \ref{model:PL} to predict their ranking.
 There are 6 different labels (Xbox, PlayStation, GameCube, PlayStation Portable, Game Boy) and the subject's covariates are \textit{age}, \textit{hours} and \textit{own}.
 For instance, for the first subject (age=33, hours=2, own=$\{$PC,PlayStation$\}$) in Table \ref{tab:game}, the ranking is PlayStation, Xbox, PlayStation Portable, PC, GameCube and Game Boy.
 Given the covariates of a subject